WernerKr/davisconsoleapi/README.md

     txid_rain = None        # seems that yet not supported by Davis Console

     txid_wind = None        # supported ?

+    airlink = 0             # is Airlink sensor available? # new in v0.3

     packet_log = 0